Astor63/BL2-Mods/Work In Progress/Moxxi Signature Classic Skin/ReadMe.md

 ## Moxxi Signature Classic Skin
-Did you ever noticed that only the half from the Moxxi gears have a nice Moxxi Signature Classic skin?
+Did you ever noticed that only the half from the Moxxi gears have almost* a nice Moxxi Signature Classic skin?

 ![Moxxi Signature Gear Half With Moxxi Signature Skin](https://i.imgur.com/cR5GSYs.png "Don't worry guys... even if my screen capture show French text, my mods are in English")
+(*) almost because the metal part located on the rifle butt from the SR are Gold/Blue instead of Gold/washed purple

 ... and a half have somewhat totally different... which looks more like Tiny Tina weapon skin than Moxxi weapon skin

 ![Moxxi Signature Gear Half Without Moxxi Signature Skin](https://i.imgur.com/PsHWEfX.png "Don't worry guys... even if my screen capture show French text, my mods are in English")